OptimalBits/castmill.com/src/blog/medias-and-playlists/index.md

 {% image "/blog/medias-and-playlists/img14.png", "", 900 %}

 We've now created our first playlist.
-In subsequent posts we'll walk you through how to use calendars to schedule which playlist is played when.
+In subsequent posts we'll walk you through how to use calendars to schedule which playlist is played and when.
 We'll also dig deeper into the playlist concept and show the different playlist layouts, transitions and the concept of widgets.

 Stay tuned for more...